Arbitration Fee Frequently Asked Questions

 3. What time period does the invoice cover?

-4. What is a statement of account?
+4. What is a final statement?
 When will I receive one?

-A statement of account is a record of all transactions that have occurred in your account.
+A final statement is a record of all transactions that have occurred in your account.
 Statements include all invoices, as well as payments, and any other activity.
-You will receive a final statement of account (with a complete listing of all your fees, credits and payments) within 45 days after FINRA closes your case.
+You will receive a final statement (with a complete listing of all your fees, credits and payments) within 45 days after FINRA closes your case.
 You will also receive a statement of account when there is an unpaid balance for more than 30 days.

 6. May I request an additional statement?